Avoiding Summer Brain Drain: It’s Summer Time! I should be on break from school, right?

 Glad you asked that question.
 Yes, break from school but never on break from learning.
 Summer is a great break from the everyday school routine but what about avoiding summer brain drain?

 The best time to get caught up and get ahead of the Fall Semester is the during the Summer.
-We know what you are saying… but students have been in school all year don’t need the break. and what is summer brain drain anyway?
+We know what you are saying… but students have been in school all year don’t they need the break. and what is summer brain drain anyway?

 Let’s talk about that a little more…